 |

 Wadiso is a comprehensive computer program for the analysis and optimal design of water distribution networks.
 The program originated from the WADISO public domain model developed by Prof. Johannes Gessler of Colorado State University for the Army Corps of Engineers.
 Dr Erik Loubser, studying under the mentorship of Prof. Gessler, assisted with the development of a unique system design optimization module of the program.
-Subsequently a programming team employed by GLS Engineering Software (Pty.)
-Ltd., the South African based software development company responsible for development and support of Wadiso in South Africa, substantially improved the basic WADISO with regard to user friendliness and speed as well as interfacing with other application software such as water quality analysis, CAD, GIS and management programs.
-The improved WADISO was subsequently referred to as WADISO SA.
-During recent years WADISO SA was taken to a new level by the development of a full 32 bit Windows 2000/XP version.
-The latest edition is again named Wadiso as the name is now a registered trade mark in South Africa.
-The following is an overview of the features of Wadiso.
-The program integrates steady state simulation, time simulation, optimization, and water quality analysis with graphical displays of data and results into a single, most valuable tool for water engineers.
+Subsequently a programming team employed by GLS Software (Pty) Ltd., the South African based software development company responsible for development and support of Wadiso in South Africa, substantially improved the basic Wadiso with regard to user friendliness and speed as well as interfacing with other application software such as water quality analysis, CAD, GIS and management programs.
+The improved Wadiso was subsequently referred to as WADISO SA.
+During more recent years Wadiso was then taken to a new level by the development of a full 32 bit Windows version.
+The latest edition is named Wadiso as the name is now a registered trade mark in South Africa.
+In the latest edition, the hydraulic model lives in the custom-developed Albion GIS platform.
+The following is an overview of the key features of Wadiso.
+The program integrates steady state simulation, time simulation, water quality analysis and optimization with GIS-centric graphical displays of data and results into a single, most valuable tool for water engineers.

 The latest version of Wadiso, offers four modules for the modelling and analysis of a distribution system.
 Wadiso